Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/README.md

 ## Features

 🔥 These labs are completely FREE!!
-🔥 We have in person one one one traning after 5pm Check us out 🔥 We also help with interview prep, resume writing, social media strategies✨Get everything you need with us!✨
+🔥 We have in person one on one traning after 5pm Check us out 🔥 We also help with interview prep, resume writing, social media strategies✨Get everything you need with us!✨

 ## Tech